This site launched on November 28, 2014. It was Record Store Day and I had some time to kill after picking up some new albums at Dearborn Music.

 I would be remiss if I didn't mentioned the movies in the 1980s and 1990s that had soundtracks that added to my love of music.
 Vision Quest (Journey, Lunatic Fringe), Valley Girl (A Million Miles Away by the Plimsouls, Eyes of a Stranger by the Payolas, I Melt With You by Modern English, Electric Avenue by Eddy Grant, Love My Way by The Psychedelic Furs), Reservoir Dogs, Pulp Fiction, The Bodyguard, Love and Basketball, Natural Born Killers (Sweet Jane by the Cowboy Junkies, Leonard Cohen), New Jack City (Ice-T, Color Me Badd, Johnny Gill), He Got Game (Chuck D), Above the Rim (Regulate by Nate Dogg and Warren G), Beverly Hills Cop, Do the Right Thing (Fight the Power by Public Enemy), Fame, and of course, Purple Rain!

 Honestly, the 2000's aren't as memorable to me as the decades before.
 New songs and artists I find I like exist, but are far fewer.
-A few would be: Robin Thicke's Lost Without You, Happy by Pharrell Williams, Amy Winehouse (You Sent Me Flying), The White Stripes (Icky Thump), 50 cent (In Da Club), Eminem (Lose Yourself), Jay Z & Alicia Keys (Empire State Of Mind), Mary J (Family Affair), Jill Scott (He Loves Me, Golden), Aaliyah (Rock The Boat), Alicia Keys (A Woman’s Worth, Fallin), Vivian Green (Emotional Rollercoaster), Amerie (Why Don’t We Fall In Love), Madonna (Music), Shinedown (Simple Man).
+A few would be: Robin Thicke's Lost Without You, Happy by Pharrell Williams, Amy Winehouse (You Sent Me Flying), The White Stripes (Icky Thump, Jolene), 50 cent (In Da Club), Eminem (Lose Yourself), Jay Z & Alicia Keys (Empire State Of Mind), Mary J (Love No Limit, My Love), Jill Scott (He Loves Me, Golden), Aaliyah (Rock The Boat), Alicia Keys (A Woman’s Worth, Fallin), Vivian Green (Emotional Rollercoaster), Amerie (Why Don’t We Fall In Love), Madonna (Music), Shinedown (Simple Man).

-I'd say it was sometime in the 2000s that I came to explore and enjoy more Disco music as well.
-And while Disco still experiences ridicule but some, I don't mind admitting I like some of it.
-It's fun music, It's got a good beat, and I frankly think disco played an important role in the fusion and evolution of electronic, house, funk, dance, and hip-hop music. music.
+I'd say it was sometime in the 2000s that I came to list more Disco music as well.
+Disco played an important role in the fusion and evolution of electronic, house, funk, dance, and hip-hop music, as well as DJs and the influence of independent labels.
 Boogie Oogie Oogie by A Taste of Honey, I Love The Nightlife by Alica Bridges, Copacabana by Barry Manilow, Got To Be Real by Cherly Lynn, Disco Inferno (Burn Baby Burn) by The Tramps, Brickhouse by Commodores, Disco Nights by GQ, Last Night a DJ Saved my Life by Indeep, Good Times and Le Freak by Chic, He's The Greatest Dancer and We Are Family by Sister Sledge, That's The Way I Like It by KC & The Sunshine Band, Dim All the Lights and Love To Love You Baby by Donna Summers, Shadow Dancing, More Than A Woman, How Deep is Your Live, Emotions, I Just Want To Be Your Everything by Bee Gees & Andy Gibbs.